k-Connectivity in Random Key Graphs with Unreliable Links

 \subsection{The Method of First and Second Moments}

-We present the following fact which uses the method of evaluating the first and second moments to derive the zero-one laws for the minimum node degree of a graph.
-We use $\mathbb{E}[\cdot]$ to denote the expected value of the random variable in [$\cdot$].

-{\begin{fact} For any graph $G$ with $n$ nodes, let $X_{\ell}$ be the number of nodes having degree $\ell$ in $G$, where $\ell = 0, 1, \ldots, n-1$; and let $\delta$ be the minimum node degree of $G$.
+The following fact is based on the method of the first and second moments and will be useful in deriving zero-one laws for the minimum node degree of a graph.
+We use $\mathbb{E}[\cdot]$ to denote the expectation operator. {\begin{fact} For any graph $G$ with $n$ nodes, let $X_{\ell}$ be the number of nodes having degree $\ell$ in $G$, where $\ell = 0, 1, \ldots, n-1$; and let $\delta$ be the minimum node degree of $G$.
 Then the following three properties hold for any positive integer $k$.

 (a) For any non-negative integer $\ell$, if $\mathbb{E}[X_{\ell}] = o(1)$, then

 (b) If (\ref{eq_delta_s}) holds for $\ell=0,1,\ldots, {k-1}$, then

 (c) If $\mathbb{E}\left[{\big(X_{\ell}\big)}^2\right] \sim \big\{\mathbb{E}\big[X_{\ell}\big]\big\}^2$ and $ \mathbb{E}\big[X_{\ell}\big] \to +\infty$ as $n\to \infty$ hold for some $\ell = 0, 1, \ldots, k-1$, then